jrzaurin/pytorch-widedeep/docs/02_Model_Components.md

 Note that since the FC-Head will receive the activations from the last hidden layer of the stack of RNNs, the corresponding dimensions must be consistent.

-###  <font color='DarkViolet'>4.
-DeepImage</font>
+###  4. DeepImage

-The `DeepImage` class within the `WideDeep` package is a pretrained ResNet (18, 34, or 50.
-Default is 18), to which one can add a FC-Head.
-You can chose how many layers you want to defrost deep into the network with the parameter `freeze`
+The `DeepImage` class within the `WideDeep` package is either a pretrained ResNet (18, 34, or 50.
+Default is 18) or a stack of CNNs, to which one can add a FC-Head.
+If is a pretrained ResNet, you can chose how many layers you want to defrost deep into the network with the parameter `freeze`

 ```python